Gibbs Sampling of Continuous Potentials on a Quantum Computer: Algorithm complexity

 \section{Algorithm complexity}

-We are now ready to state the computational complexity of our Gibbs sampler (\cref{alg:gibbs-sampling}).
+We now state the computational complexity of our Gibbs sampler (\cref{alg:gibbs-sampling}).

-\begin{thm}[Main sampling result] Given an $L$-Lipschitz periodic potential $E$, suppose that the one-parameter family of all probability measures $\{e^{\mathcal{L}t} \rho_0: t\geq 0\}$ consists of semi-analytic functions with parameters $C$ and $a$. \cref{alg:gibbs-sampling} samples from a distribution $\epsilon$-close to the Gibbs distribution (in total variation distance), by making

-queries to the oracle of the energy function.
+\begin{thm}[Main sampling result] Given an $L$-Lipschitz periodic potential $E$, suppose that the one-parameter family of all probability measures $\{e^{\mathcal{L}t} \rho_0: t\geq 0\}$ consists of semi-analytic functions with parameters $C$ and $a$. \cref{alg:gibbs-sampling} samples from a distribution $\epsilon$-close to the Gibbs distribution (in total variation distance), by making $\tilde {O}\left(a^4 d^7 \kappa_{E/2} e^{\Delta/2} l^{-2}\right)$ queries to the oracle of the energy function.
 The algorithm succeeds with bounded probability of failure and returns a flag indicating its success.
 In addition, the gate complexity of the algorithm is larger only by a factor of $\plog(Cad e^{\Delta} (1+lL))/\epsilon)$. \end{thm}

 As a corollary, we show that the complexity of our algorithm improves under simplifying assumptions on the geometry of the saddle points of the energy function.
-Recall that a function $E$ is called a Morse function if all its critical points are non-degenerate; i.e., if $\nabla^2 E(x)$ is non-singular whenever $\nabla E(x)= 0$.
-In \cite{mei2016landscape} this condition is quantified with additional parameters.
+Recall that a function $E$ is called a Morse function if all its critical points are non-degenerate; i.e., if $\nabla^2 E(x)$ is non-singular whenever $\nabla E(x)= 0$. \citet{mei2016landscape} quantify this condition with additional parameters.
 We use a simplified definition compared to this reference, and call $E$ to be a $\lambda$-strongly Morse function if the spectrum of $\nabla^2 E(x)$ is bounded below by $\lambda > 0$ in absolute value at every critical point; equivalently, if $\norm{\left (\nabla^2 E(x)\right)(v)} \geq \lambda \norm{v}$ for all critical points $x$ and all vectors $v$.